 Brain Training groups address executive functioning skills such as time management, planning, organization, working memory, task initiation, emotional control, and response inhibition.
 In Brain Training 101, we work on up to three of these skills at a time through various games and activities such as Mystery Word/Sentence, Reverse Sequences, Stare Jr., Cartoon It and much more!
 Participants in this group are 6+ years old.
 In Brain Training 201, we work on these skills through various long-term, group projects.
 These groups require that students be able to participate in group discussion and role play and have minimal challenging behavior.
 Participants in this group are typically 8 years old and up.
 Quarterly reports give a summary of the skills addressed and are provided at no extra charge.
-Groups meet Thursdays 4:30-5:30pm.
+Groups meet Mondays 4:30-5:30pm.

 Play Clubs are groups of about 4 children ages 4-6 years old.
-This group works on basic social skills such as attending to and interacting appropriately with peers, taking turns, imitating peers and pretend play skills.
+This group targets various play skills such as attending to and interacting appropriately with peers, taking turns, imitating peers and pretend play skills.
 Children attending these groups should be able to tolerate separation from their caregivers, engage in at least minimal appropriate play skills, share space appropriately, have some mode of established communication and minimal challenging behavior.
 Quarterly reports give a summary of the skills addressed and are provided at no extra charge.
-Groups meet from 4:30 – 5:30 pm on Tuesdays.
+Groups meet from 4:30 pm – 5:30 pm on Tuesdays.
 Goals for play clubs will be taken from the Assessment of Basic Language and Learning Skills—Revised (ABLLS-R).
 Individuals with special needs learn better when they can model skills from their age-appropriate peers.
 We love to include typically-developing siblings in our groups (at no charge to families)!

 Including Kids, Inc. does not discriminate on the basis of gender, race, color or ethnic or national origin in the administration of its policies, admission policies, scholarship and loan programs, or any other programs which it administers.